-P-TECH PATHWAYS IN NETWORK AND INFORMATION TECHNOLOGY PROGRAM OF STUDY 3 courses required Offered at: Clarksburg HS
+P-TECH PATHWAYS IN NETWORK AND INFORMATION TECHNOLOGY (3 CREDITS) Offered at: Clarksburg HS

 Clarksburg's P-TECH Pathways in Network and Information Technology is a dual-enrollment program that enables participating students to earn both an MCPS high school diploma and an associate of applied science (AAS) degree from Montgomery College for FREE, while in high school.
 Students will complete their high school diploma credits while earning the AAS degree in four to six years.
 The AAS degree ensures that students will meet industry expectations and gain technical skills and workplace competencies as well as industry certifications.
 Skills acquired include software and hardware installation, network and security configuration, forensics fundamentals, virtualization, and cloud computing.